skip to main content

 Latest update | June 2026

-State Highway 2 - Traffic management:
+State Highway 2 - Traffic management

-Pohutukawa Drive:
+Pohutukawa Drive

-SH2 to gravel beach:
+SH2 to gravel beach

-• Continue building up the stopbank
+• Build up the stopbank from North Shore Road.

 Latest project stories